Efficient quantum information probes of non-equilibrium quantum criticality: Results

-As the quantities entering $\bm\Sigma$ are, at least in principle, straightforwardly accessible in most numerical and approximation methods, detecting phase-transitions based on this quantity is of great practical purpose.
+As the quantities entering $\bm\Sigma$ are, at least in principle, straightforwardly accessible in most numerical and approximation methods, detecting phase-transitions based on this quantity is of great practical relevance.
 This is in contrast to the fidelity whose numerical calculation, for an interacting system, is in general not feasible.
-Thus, $D_{\mathcal A}$ could serve as an efficient instrument to screen for phase changes in general models of NESS.

-By construction, $\mathcal A$ reproduces previous results for non-interacting fermionic systems based on $F$ \cite{Zanardi2007-2}.
-We will demonstrate the usefulness of $\mathcal A$ for steady-state phase transitions of interacting systems.
+To address this issue, we demonstrate the usefulness of $\mathcal A$ for detecting steady-state phase transitions of interacting systems which can be evaluated efficiently.
 This is accomplished by studying a generalized linear response susceptibility associated with $\mathcal A$ and defined through